 Fund Wildlife Conservation around the World

-The World Wildlife Fund offers many opportunities to help protect endangered animals.
-For $25 to $1,000, your family can help conserve an elephant, polar bear, tiger, orca, panda, snow leopard. or other species For $55, for example, you can adopt the animal of your choice and receive a plush toy, an adoption certificate, a photo, a species card and a gift bag.
-For $100, you can adopt a Sumatran Rhino (or other animal) and receive a plush toy, gift box and tote bag, educational card, photo and adoption certificate.
-For $500 you will receive a new plush animal, certificate and informational material once a month, until you’ve virtually adopted 12 endangered animals in a year.
+The World Wildlife Fund offers many opportunities to help protect endangered animals, including wonderful gifts that give back.
+For $25 to $1,000, your family can help conserve an elephant, polar bear, tiger, orca, panda, snow leopard. or other species For $55, for example, you can adopt the animal of your choice and receive a plush toy, an adoption certificate, a photo, a species, and a gift bag.
+For $55 to $100, you can adopt a Sumatran Rhino (or other animal) and receive a plush toy, gift box and tote bag, educational card, photo, and adoption certificate.
+For $500 you will receive a new plush animal, certificate and informational material once a month until you’ve virtually adopted 12 endangered animals in a year.
 Planning adventure travel?
 We love the option to select animals by destination to get to know them in advance.

-A friend whose daughter is in love with snowy owls discovered that the Sierra Club has recently added snowy owls, sea otters, manatee and red fox to their collection of 17 animals species up for adoption.
+A friend whose daughter is in love with snowy owls discovered that the Sierra Club offers snowy owls, sea otters, manatee and red fox to their collection of 21 animals.
+There are even a tarantula and honey bee for adoption.
+It’s also just fun for animal lovers who love gifts that give back.
 A $39 contribution includes a plush animal, a booklet with interesting animal facts and a sticker; a $79 contribution also includes a backpack.

 Support Koalas Down Under